natto1784/gitea-release-resource/README.md

 ### `out`: Publish a release.

-Given a `commit_sha` and  `tag`, this tags the commit and creates a release on GitLab, then uploads the files matching the patterns in `globs` to the release.
+Given a `commit_sha` and  `tag`, this tags the commit and creates a release on Gitea, then uploads the files matching the patterns in `globs` to the release.

 #### Parameters